Lima-X/Win32.Nebula/README.md

 - [ ] Hook NtQueryDirectoryFile
 - [ ] Hook NtQuerySystemInformation

-## \_riftCrypt
+## \_riftTool
-Build utility used to encrypt/compress and obfuscate internal data for \_rift.
+Build utility used to compress/encrypt, obfuscate internal data and patch _rift.

 #### Features:
 - [x] Generate Master Warp Key
 - [x] Compress/Encrypt File
 - [x] Decrypt/Decompress File
 - [ ] Obfuscate Strings (AES128CBC & Base64)
-- [ ] Md5 Patcher for SectionHashing (HexInput)
+- [x] Md5 Patcher for SectionHashing\
+      (Upgrade to Hash all Sections (including Section Containing Hash)

 # Build Instructions
 ## Building the Excutable:
 - Build all Second Stage Dependencies
-- Generate Wrap Key using _riftCrypt with /gk
+- Generate Wrap Key using _riftTool with /gk
-- Encrypt Dependencies using _riftCrypt with /ec
+- Encrypt Dependencies using _riftTool with /ec
 - Build _rift
-- Patch _rift using _riftCrypt with /pa\
+- Patch _rift using _riftTool with /pa\
   (this will finalize the Application by patching in the proper MD5's)

 ## Embedding encrypted Strings:
-- Generate Key using _riftCrypt with /gk
+- Generate Key using _riftTool with /gk
 - Embed the exported Base64 Key in the sourcecode
-- Encrypt and Encode all strings using _riftCrypt with /ec\
+- Encrypt and Encode all strings using _riftTool with /ec\
   and embed the encoded strings in the source

 # Style/Naming Convention